xuchengpeng/elpa-mirror/stable-melpa/pif-readme.txt

 In ~init.el~, call ~pif-reset~ to reset the colors and install ~pif-update APPEARANCE~ in the ~kill-emacs-hook~.
-This allows pif will save the position, size of the initial-frame, and some colors for the next start.
+This allows pif to save the position, size of the initial-frame, and some colors for the next start.

 Here's the exact setup that I use: